Ottawa: Government and politics

 Ottawa City Hall houses the seat of the local government.

 The City of Ottawa is a single-tier municipality, meaning it is in itself a census division and has no county or regional municipality government above it, and has no subsidiary municipalities to provide municipal services.
-Ottawa is governed by the 25-member Ottawa City Council consisting of 24 councillors each representing one ward and the mayor, Mark Sutcliffe as of the 2022 Ottawa municipal election, is elected in a citywide vote.
+Ottawa is governed by the 25-member Ottawa City Council consisting of 24 councillors each representing one ward.
+The 25th member, the mayor, Mark Sutcliffe as of the 2022 Ottawa municipal election, is elected in a citywide vote.
+Ottawa is subject to Ontario's strong mayor powers.

 Along with being the capital of Canada, Ottawa is politically diverse in local politics.
 Most of the city has traditionally supported the Liberal Party in federal elections.
 The safest areas for the Liberals are the ones dominated by Francophones, especially in Vanier and central Gloucester.
 Central Ottawa is usually more left-leaning, and the New Democratic Party have won ridings there.
-Some of Ottawa's suburbs are swing areas, such as central Nepean.
-Another example of a swing area is Orleans, despite its often Liberal Party-aligned francophone population.
 Ridings further outside the city centre, such as those including Kanata, Barrhaven and rural areas, tend to be more conservative, fiscally and socially.
 This is especially true in the former Townships of West Carleton, Goulbourn, Rideau and Osgoode, which are more in line with the conservative areas in the surrounding counties.
-Rural parts of the former township of Cumberland, with a large number of Francophones, traditionally support the Liberal Party, though their support has recently weakened.

-At present, Ottawa is host to about 130 embassies.
-A further 49 countries accredit their embassies and missions in the United States to Canada.
+At present, Ottawa is host to approximately 150 embassies.
+A further approximately 50 countries accredit their embassies and missions in the United States to Canada.